Have you ever wondered how Google knows to show a store or service near your location, even when you don’t add ‘near me’ to your search?

 Google Business information appears in a number of search properties, depending on the type of search being performed.

 If your business name is used as the search term, information taken from your Google Business Profile (and sometimes other sources, including third-party sites and the business website) is presented in a box that sits to the right of the search results.
 This gives the local search user helpful information about your business, such as your physical address, contact telephone number, and opening hours.

 Search users turning to Google for a specific type of local business will see information from Google Business Profiles presented in a list below a map in the search results.
 This area is known as the Google Local Pack.
 Most of the information shown for each business is pulled from their Google Business Profile.

 Clicking ‘More places’ under the Local Pack brings the user to the Local Finder, which features more businesses in the area that match the query, alongside a map.
 The Local Finder, however, is not the same as Google Maps.

 Searching through Google Maps will bring the user to a list of businesses similar to the Local Finder, with the key difference being a greater geographical area.
-Like the Local Pack and Local Finder, clicking on any of the business names in the list will prompt the Knowledge Panel.

 How do I use Google Business Profile?

 As a business owner, you can use Google Business Profile to share helpful information, news, updates and offers about your business with local consumers.
 After claiming your free listing, you’ll fill out your listing information providing details such as your opening hours, your contact information, photos of your business, and a description of what your business does, its services, or products.

 Once you have the basics filled in, you’ll then need to check in regularly to respond to reviews, answer questions, upload new photos, and share Posts (small updates from your business, event information, or offers).